Ayush2649/React/Readme.md

   - Functional Component: It is nothing but a normal JS function which returns some piece of JSX

   - Class-Based Component: It is nothing but a normal JS class which contains a render method which returns some piece of JSX

+# Single Responsibility Principle (SRP)
+  - Each and every component should have a single responsiblity.
+E.g.(Header.js should just show header, RestaurantMenu.js hsould just show RestaurantMenu)

+  - This make the code more
+    - maintainable
+    - resusable
+    - testable